liandaraaa/sebelaspilar-pos-nextjs/README.md

 ## Testing The App

 You need to create .env file in the root of the project before run the app.
 This app using Neon PostgresSql as a database.
-Ensure you have variable DATABASE_URL in your .env file and execute  [http://localhost:3000/seed](http://localhost:3000) to create initial data
+Ensure you have variable DATABASE_URL in your .env file and uncomment code in app/seed/route.ts.

+Run the file [http://localhost:3000/seed](http://localhost:3000) to create initial data